 Research has shown as rooting space decreases, less leaf area grows.
 This means once a plant's roots have completely filled a pot and no more can be grown due to lack of space, it won't be long before growth above the soil slows down before stopping entirely.

 Nothing positive will happen if I keep the plants like this long term.
-Eventually, they won't be able to hold out any longer and will age prematurely in a process known as senescence.
-The good news is that studies show that if I move them into a bigger pot, they will restore themselves and grow again.
+They'll age prematurely in a process known as senescence (natural decline).
+The good news is that studies show that if we were to move them into a bigger pot, they will restore themselves and grow again.

 The roots are coming out of the bottom of the pot.
 It ideally needs a deeper pot but can stay like this for a long time without significant problems.